Snowflake-Labs/sfquickstarts/site/sfguides/src/building_a_customer_insights_analyzer_using_vertex_ai_and_snowflake/building_a_customer_insights_analyzer_using_vertex_ai_and_snowflake.md

 Duration: 10

-In this quickstart we will build a Streamlit application that leverages Snowpark External Access in Snowflake with Google Palm to analyze customer reviews.
+In this quickstart we will build a Streamlit application that leverages Snowpark External Access in Snowflake with Vertex AI and Generative AI to analyze customer reviews.

 In summary this is what you will do:
 - Set up environments in both Snowflake and GCP
-- Create a function that leverages Snowpark External Access to make a call to GCP Generative AI models.
+- Create a function that leverages Snowpark External Access to make a call to GCP Vertex AI Generative AI models.
 - Create a Streamlit app that leverages the above function to generate responses using data from Snowflake and prompts.

 ### What is Generative AI?